Tuesday, 24 April 2012

-The Teardrop Explodes were formed in
+The Teardrop Explodes Edinburgh 1982

 But it was 1981’s Passionate Friend which did it for me – from its crashing intro, impenetrable lyric, utterly delicious horns, and the joyous ba ba ba baba section, through to the outro pinched from The Stones’ As Tears Go By, the song represented perhaps the most perfect 3 ½ minutes in pop history.
 Never before had a sitar sounded so good.